JLHerreraCortijo/drc_elections/README.md

 #### 9.1.
 READ DATA

- Raw nightlight data obtained from Li, X., Zhou, Y., Zhao, M. et al. A harmonized global nighttime light dataset 1992–2018.
+ Raw nightlight data was obtained from Li, X., Zhou, Y., Zhao, M. et al. A harmonized global nighttime light dataset 1992–2018.
 Sci Data 7, 168 (2020). https://doi.org/10.1038/s41597-020-0510-y

- Raw globe-wide nightlight data (Harmonized_DN_NTL_[year]_calDMSP.tif and Harmonized_DN_NTL_[year]_simVIIRS.tif files) is not redistributed with this paper, but can be downloaded from the paper above at https://doi.org/10.6084/m9.figshare.9828827.v2.
+ Raw globe-wide nightlight data (Harmonized_DN_NTL_[year]_calDMSP.tif and Harmonized_DN_NTL_[year]_simVIIRS.tif files) is not redistributed with this paper, but can be downloaded from the cited paper above at https://doi.org/10.6084/m9.figshare.9828827.v2.
  Then the DRC data can be extracted for the 2001-2008 period using the following code.

  The DRC extracted data is provided as an RData file, which is a 175 Mb file stored using Git Large File Storage on GitHub.
-Extra steps may be required for retrieval, please check this repository README file.
+Extra steps may be required for retrieval, please check the Large File Storage Support section on this README file.

 #### 9.2.
 MEAN